 If you overslept, try to squeeze in a few minutes of meditation or doing something to grow your business before you get back to the rest of your day.

-Most importantly get back on track with your regular morning routine as soon as possible.
-Get back into your new habits the next morning if at all possible.
+Most importantly get back on track with your regular routine as soon as possible.
+Get back into your new habits the next day if at all possible.

 Actively remind yourself to get back on track for a few days until it routine is firmly back in place.
 You’ll be glad you did when you start to see the results you’ve been hoping for.